JuroOravec/template-starter-express-typescript-graphql-prisma-vite-vue3/docs/setup/graphql-apollo.md

 On both server and client, we use the VSCode extension [apollographql.vscode-apollo](https://www.apollographql.com/docs/devtools/editor-plugins/) to provide linting / type hints / intellisense for the GraphQL syntax.

 The extension is configured in `./{server,client}/apollo.config.js`.
-For the extension to know how to validate our GraphQL syntax, we provide it the JSON of our GraphQL schema, as generated by `@graphql-codegen`.
+For the extension to know how to validate our GraphQL syntax, we provide it the JSON of our GraphQL schema, as generated by [@graphql-codegen](https://the-guild.dev/graphql/codegen/docs/getting-started).

 The Apollo server doesn't need to be running for `apollographql.vscode-apollo` to work.